alittlecatinahat/phpldninbox/README.md

 ### Database Alternatives

 The current implementation uses **MySQL 8.0** with native JSON column support.
-For different deployment scenarios or performance requirements, consider alternative database backends:
+For different deployment scenarios or performance requirements, we may consider alternative database backends:

 #### PostgreSQL Compatibility